 Enrollment date is June 28, 2021, varies slightly each year.

 ISS emails new international students several times; for example, in 2018, July 12, July 27, August 3, and August 21.

-New Graduate Student Welcome (TBD whether in-person or online, due to COVID-19) invitation sent July 14, 2020, reminder August 11.
+New Graduate Student Welcome (TBD whether in-person or online) invitation sent July 20, 2021, reminder August 10.

 Graduate students are held accountable to all Office of the Registrar and Graduate School deadlines after enrollment.